demolnau/Odin-Project-Assignments/second_assignment/README.md

 Objective: create a landing page based on two images.
 One image is of the goal and the other contains details such as fonts and colors.
 Both are saved to images/ folder.

+The primary focus of this assignment is to work with flexboxes.